Toledo, Washington: Economy

 Toledo's early economy was based on dairy farming and the production of cheese.
 Due to the loss of the town's remaining dairy factory in 1945 by fire, cheese production ceased.
+Farming was a main economic factor with crops such as potatoes, and wheat, and livestock such as cattle and poultry.
+Farmers attempted to grow hops around the turn of the 20th century but the crops often failed due to disease; the efforts ended with the beginning of the Prohibition era.